Modern Website - 12 Distinguishing Features

 - Live Chat

-The modern website also has an SSL certificate to increase security when communicating.
+Modern web The site also has an SSL certificate to improve the security of data exchange.
 This is somewhat of a forced change for websites due to Google, where sites that have a certificate installed get extra "points" in their search engine rankings.

 12. Optimized menus

-A modern site is characterized by a menu layout when only key subpages are placed in the main menu, and the rest of the subpages hidden under one button or in the footer of the page.
-Again, it's all about conversions.
+A modern site is characterized by a menu layout when only key subpages are placed in the main menu, and the rest of the subpages are hidden under one button or in the page footer.
+Again, everything is aimed at increasing conversions.

-Also, you'll also notice that sometimes the entire menu is hidden under the button, and only when you click on it, the individual items appear in front of us.
+In addition, you will also notice that sometimes the entire menu is hidden under the button, and only when you click on it, individual items appear in front of us.
 This is no doubt taken from the menu in the mobile version, where it is always displayed.

-I hope the above text has given you an idea of what I'm talking about, and now you can easily define what a modern site is.
+I hope that the above text has given you an idea of what it is about, and now you can easily determine what a modern site is.